 Shaun Francis serves as the Chair of the Board for True Patriot Love, which he founded in 2009 to benefit Canada’s military families.
 Shaun is the Chair of New York City’s EHE, the recognized American leader in preventive medicine, and the Chair and CEO of Toronto’s Medcan.
 Established more than 25 years ago, Medcan is a global leader in assessing their clients’ overall well-being and inspiring them to "live well."Read More

-Shaun Francis serves as the Chair of the Board for True Patriot Love, which he founded in 2009 to benefit Canada’s military families.
-Shaun is the Chair of New York City’s EHE, the recognized American leader in preventive medicine, and the Chair and CEO of Toronto’s Medcan.
-Established more than 25 years ago, Medcan is a global leader in assessing their clients’ overall well-being and inspiring them to “live well.”
-In 2016 Medcan was featured in the National Post as one of Canada’s 50 Best Managed Companies.
-Prior to his roles at EHE and Medcan, Shaun was one of the founding employees and Senior Vice President of Strategy and Business Development for Dallas-based Broadlane, Inc., a leading business process outsourcer for over 900 American hospitals.
+Prior to his roles at EHE and Medcan, Shaun was one of the founding employees and the Senior Vice President of Strategy and Business Development for Dallas-based Broadlane, Inc., a leading business process outsourcer for more than 900 American hospitals.
 In 2010, Broadlane was sold to MedAssets for US$850MM.
-Prior to joining Broadlane, Shaun also worked for Morgan Stanley’s New York and Toronto investment banking division, where he managed equity, debt and mergers and acquisitions transactions.
+Prior to joining Broadlane, Shaun worked for Morgan Stanley’s New York and Toronto investment banking divisions where he managed equity, debt and mergers and acquisitions transactions.

-Shaun also serves on the boards of the Invictus Games Canada (he chaired its bid committee), the Fraser Institute, and the advisory board of the Canadian Foundation for AIDS Research (CANFAR).
-He previously served on the boards of Toronto Pearson Airport, Upper Canada College and was the Chair of the Ontario Chapter of the Young Presidents’ Organization (YPO) and the PC Ontario Fund.
-In 2013, he was asked by Canada’s Minister of Veterans Affairs to chair the Veteran Transition Advisory Council (VTAC).
-The Council was comprised of Canadian business leaders and assisted the minister in drafting strategic recommendations for the transition of service personnel to the private sector.
+Shaun serves on the board of the Fraser Institute and is the Chair of the True Patriot Love Foundation, which he founded to benefit Canada’s military families.
+He previously served on the boards of the Invictus Games Canada, which he collaborated with the Royal Foundation to bring to Toronto; the Canadian Foundation for AIDS Research (CANFAR); Toronto Pearson Airport; Upper Canada College; and he was the Chair of both the Ontario Chapter of the Young Presidents’ Organization (YPO) and the PC Ontario Fund.
+In 2013, he was asked by Canada’s Minister of Veterans Affairs to Chair the Veteran Transition Advisory Council (VTAC).
+The Council was comprised of Canadian business leaders and assisted the Minister in drafting strategic recommendations for the transition of service personnel to the private sector.

-In 2009, Shaun was selected by a national panel and featured in The Globe and Mail as one of Canada’s Top 40 Under 40, an award which recognizes a new generation of top achievers in business, the professions, academia and public service.
-In 2010, Canada’s Chief of Defence Staff, General Walter Natynczyk, awarded Shaun the military’s highest recognition for a civilian, the Canadian Forces Medallion for Distinguished Service.
-In 2011, Shaun was the convocation speaker at the Royal Military College in Kingston, Ontario where he received his Honorary Doctor of Laws from Canada’s Minister of National Defence, Peter MacKay.
-In 2012, he was selected by Toronto Life as one of Toronto’s top 50 most influential people.
-In 2013, he was awarded a Queen Elizabeth II Diamond Jubilee Medal by Senator Linda Frum and the Minister of Veterans Affairs, Steven Blaney, for his community service.
-In 2014, he was awarded the Veterans Affairs Commendation by Minister Julian Fantino for contributing in an exemplary manner to the care and well-being of Veterans.
-In 2015, he was recognized by Toronto’s Junior Achievement chapter with their Bold Thinkers Inspiring Leaders award for taking risks and challenging convention.
-In 2016, he was awarded the Meritorious Service Cross by Canada’s Governor General.
+The Globe and Mail featured Shaun as one of Canada’s Top 40 Under 40 in 2008, when he selected by a national panel.
+In 2010, Canada’s Chief of Defence Staff, General Walter Natynczyk, awarded Shaun the Canadian Forces Medallion for Distinguished Service, the military’s highest recognition for a civilian.
+In 2011, Shaun was the convocation speaker at the Royal Military College in Kingston, Ontario where he received his Honorary Doctor of Laws from Canada’s Minister of National Defence Peter MacKay.
+In 2012 he was selected by Toronto Life as one of Toronto’s top 50 most influential people.
+In 2013 he was awarded a Queen Elizabeth II Diamond Jubilee Medal by Senator Linda Frum and the Minister of Veterans Affairs Steven Blaney.
+In 2014 he was awarded the Veterans Affairs Commendation by Minister Julian Fantino for contributing in an exemplary manner to the care and well-being of veterans.
+In 2015 he was recognized by Toronto’s Junior Achievement chapter with their Bold Thinkers Inspiring Leaders award for taking risks and challenging convention.
+In 2016 he was awarded the Meritorious Service Cross by Canada’s Governor General.

-Shaun earned his MBA from the Wharton School at the University of Pennsylvania and a Bachelor of Science with honours and merit from the United States Naval Academy in Annapolis, Maryland, after he received a nomination from President Reagan to attend as a Canadian.
-While there, he also earned a commission as a Second Lieutenant in the Canadian Army.
+Shaun earned his MBA from the Wharton School at the University of Pennsylvania and a Bachelor of Science with honors and merit from the United States Naval Academy in Annapolis, Maryland after he received a nomination from President Reagan to attend as a Canadian.
+While there he also earned a commission as a Second Lieutenant in the Canadian Army.